- Latin America

 Similar to the OfferUp app here in the US, Wallapop is basically like a localized e-Bay where you can search for used items, and perhaps find a killer deal.
 The app is geo-location based to allow you to search for sale items within as little as a 1-kilometer radius from you.
 You’ll find anything from electronics and furniture, to luggage and sunglasses.
 Definitely a cheaper way to furnish your new apartment when you move over.

 Similar to Postmates in the US, Glovo is another popular app in Spain.
 It is an on-demand, local delivery service that promises to fetch whatever you want within your city and deliver it to you within an hour.
-Orders such as food from boutique restaurants that don’t offer delivery, high street department store products, late night pharmacy needs, and alcohol, are all common requests.
-Not bad considering the Glovo app has a flat deliver fee of only €5.50 with no mark up on the price of the products purchased.
+Orders such as food from boutique restaurants that don’t offer delivery, high street department store products, late-night pharmacy needs, and alcohol, are all common requests.
+Not bad considering the Glovo app has a flat delivery fee of only €5.50 with no markup on the price of the products purchased.

 Posted In: Teach English in Spain

 An accomplished traveler (she's visited 40 countries!), Lynda hails from Melbourne, Australia.
 Since she joined ITA in 2017, Lynda has become a primary expert on the field of teaching English online.
 Not only has she published numerous articles on the topic herself, but she has worked with International TEFL Academy alumni around the world to produce an entire library of information and content about teaching English online.
 Lynda also serves as a primary organizer of ITA's ground-breaking Teach Abroad Film Festival.

 Want to Learn More About Teaching English Abroad & Online?